-She is a medical doctor and holder of a Masters in human rights and democratisation from Venice, Italy.
+Eleanor is a medical doctor and holder of a Masters in human rights and democratisation from Venice, Italy.
 Her career has spanned working as an anaesthetist with South East Kent health Authority, UK, and running a private medical practice in Nigeria.
 She left clinical practice to work in the development field as a health, gender and human rights consultant for agencies including CIDA, UN, DFID.

 Eleanor is passionate about issues of women’s and girls’ rights.
-In her role as Manager for Women and Girls on NSRP she supervises the aspect of work that reflects the spirit of UN Security Council Resolution 1325 (2000).
-She is also a strong advocate for the prevention of violence against women and girls (VAWG) and works with NSRP partners to provide safe spaces such as peace clubs for learning life skills and “observatory” which tracks incidents of VAWG.
+She was previously an Output Lead on Women and Girls on the DFID Nigeria Stability and Reconciliation Programme (NSRP).
+This was a peace building programme on which SDDirect was one of the core implementing partners.
+In this role she supervised the aspect of work that reflects the spirit of UN Security Council Resolution 1325 (2000).
+She is also a strong advocate for the prevention of violence against women and girls (VAWG) and worked with NSRP partners to provide safe spaces such as peace clubs for learning life skills and “observatory” which tracks incidents of VAWG.

-Outside her work with SDDirect, she is actively engaged in the women’s movement and is the Founding President of the Widows Development Organisation (WiDO), immediate past Finance Chair of Medical Women's International Association and immediate past Sub-Saharan Africa Regional Chair of the United Nations NGO/DPI Executive Committee.
+She is actively engaged in the women’s movement and is the Founding President of the Widows Development Organisation (WiDO), immediate past Finance Chair of Medical Women's International Association and immediate past Sub-Saharan Africa Regional Chair of the United Nations NGO/DPI Executive Committee.
 Apart from numerous Conference and workshop presentations she has authored several publications and received numerous awards.
 A most recent is a contribution to a book titled “Moving toward a just peace: the mediation continuum", publisher Springer, 2014.